 One of our groundwater-fed stock tanks

 Chickens.
-Our chickens are fed a high-quality vegetarian layer mixture, supplemented by free access to chicken grit, ground oystershell (for strong eggs), as many bugs, worms, or slugs as they can capture, and trimmings/thinnings that we provide from our (organically-raised) vegetable garden, in addition to scraps from our own meals.
+Our chickens are fed a high-quality vegetarian layer mixture, supplemented by free access to chicken grit, ground oystershell (for strong eggshells), as many bugs, worms, or slugs as they can capture, and trimmings/thinnings that we provide from our (organically-raised) vegetable garden, in addition to scraps from our own meals.
 The chickens are allowed free access to the pastures during the day, where they also eat grass and weeds, as well as the occasional lizard or frog (chickens being omnivores by nature).
 A diet high in green leafy vegetables (or leaves from our vegetable garden too full of bug holes to be appealing to humans), along with grass, gives their yolks a dark-orange color.
-We have two breeds of chickens, both of which are dual-purpose (meat + egg) breeds: Welsummers, which lay dark chocolate brown eggs in “large” to “extra-large” sizes, and Ameraucanas, which lay light blue-green eggs in large sizes.
-We also have a cross between these two breeds that lays olive-green eggs.
-Welsummers, unlike most breeds of heritage chickens, can easily be sexed at hatching; this means that we can offer hatchling chicks to city dwellers who wish to raise their own eggs with confidence that you won’t find yourselves with roosters!
+Most of our flock consists of two breeds of chickens, both of which are dual-purpose (meat + egg) breeds: Welsummers, which lay dark chocolate brown eggs in “large” to “extra-large” sizes, and Ameraucanas, which lay light blue-green eggs in large sizes.
+We also have a cross between these two breeds that lays olive-green eggs, as well as some red and black sexlinks, which lay a more familiar light brown “large” to “extra large” egg.
 More information on our chickens is available here.

 A young Welsummer hen (three months old, not yet laying)